Syllabus for Science Level 3

 Light

 Reflection of light by curved surfaces; images formed by spherical mirrors, centre of curvature, principal axis, principal focus, focal length, mirror formula (derivation not required), magnification.
-Refraction; laws of refraction, refractive index;

 Refraction of light by spherical lens; image formed by spherical lenses; lens formula (derivation not required); magnification. power of a lens.
-Functioning of a lens in the human eye, defects of vision and their corrections, applications of spherical mirrors and lenses.
-Refraction of light through a prism, dispersion of light, scattering of light, applications in daily life.
-Our Environment

 Physical resources: Air, water, soil.
 Air for respiration, for combustion, for moderating temperatures; movements of air and its role in bringing rains across India.
 Air, water and soil pollution (brief introduction).
 Holes in ozone layer and the probable damages.
-Biogeochemical cycles in nature: Water, Oxygen, Carbon and Nitrogen.
-Natural Resources

 Sources of energy: Different forms of energy, conventional and non-conventional sources of energy: fossil fuels, solar energy; biogas; wind, water and tidal energy; nuclear energy.
-Renewable versus non-renewable sources of Energy.
-Our environment:
+Renewable versus

 Eco-system, environmental problems, ozone depletion, waste production and their solutions.
 Biodegradable and non-biodegradable substances.
-Management of natural resources:

 Conservation and judicious use of natural resources.
 Forest and wildlife; Coal and Petroleum conservation.
 Examples of people’s participation for conservation of natural resources.
 Big dams: advantages and limitations; alternatives, if any; water harvesting; sustainability of natural resources.
-Food Production

 Plant and animal breeding and selection for quality improvement and management; use of fertilizers and manures; protection from pests and diseases; organic farming.